jchavesmontero/galaxpy/README.md

 ------------------------
 The permissions of some GALAXev files may have changed after downloading the code.
 To fix it, run chmod_galaxev.sh on a terminal.

+Notebooks not rendering correctly with github can be seen using nbviewer (https://nbviewer.jupyter.org/).